atumscot/web/manual/index.md

 <!-- #clos -->

-### Infrastructure and traffic
+### Existing cycle network quality

 This section provides data on existing infrastructure, speed limits, volumes and estimated Cycling Level of Service (LoS).

-The ratings for Level of Service reflect the [Cycling by Design guidance](https://www.transport.gov.scot/media/50323/cycling-by-design-update-2019-final-document-15-september-2021-1.pdf) - see table 3.2 on page 51.
+The ratings for Level of Service reflect the [Cycling by Design guidance](https://www.transport.gov.scot/media/50323/cycling-by-design-update-2019-final-document-15-september-2021-1.pdf) (Table 3.2).

 ![Table 3.2: When to separate cycle users from motor traffic](/images/clos_facilities.png)